scivision/gitMC/README.md

 ## Usage

 * `gitbranch` Tells of any non-master branches under directory ~/code
 * `gitemail` list all contributor email addresses.
-Optionally, amend email addresses for prior Git commits
+To fix unwanted emails use [Git-filter-repo](https://www.scivision.dev/git-update-email-address/)
-* find_missing_file: find directories missing exact fullpath to file
+* `find_missing_file`: find directories missing exact fullpath to file
-* find_matching_file: find directories matching exact fullpath to file
+* `find_matching_file`: find directories matching exact fullpath to file

 ### Sync large number of git repos

 These assume numerous subdirectories under `~/code`.
-They work very quickly for large numbers (100+) repos.
+They work very quickly for large numbers (100+) of repos.

 * `gitmodified` check if any local repos have pending changes
 * `gitcheck` check if any remote repos are ahead of local